 The 2016-17 edition of the world’s oldest recognised football competition is the 136th in its illustrious history and began with the Extra Preliminary Round on August 6.
 One significant difference for this season was that quarter-final replays were scrapped to reduce fixture congestion, but extra time and penalties were not required as all four ties were settled in 90 minutes with each winner keeping a clean sheet.

 The winners of the 2016-17 FA Cup stand to collect £1.8million in prizemoney, with the runners-up receiving exactly half of that amount and the two losing semi-finalists a quarter, i.e. £450,000 each.

-Holders Manchester United lost their grip on the trophy in the quarter-finals as they were beaten 1-0 away to Premier League leaders Chelsea, who now face London rivals Tottenham Hotspur in the last four.
+Holders Manchester United lost their grip on the trophy in the quarter-finals as they were beaten 1-0 away to Premier League leaders Chelsea, who won 4-2 against London rivals Tottenham Hotspur in the last four.

-The biggest story of this season's FA Cup has been the progress of the non-League clubs but Arsenal have now seen them off, following up their 2-0 victory away to Sutton United with a 5-0 home triumph against Lincoln City who became the first team from outside the top four divisions since 1914 to reach the quarter-finals when they won 1-0 away to Premier League club Burnley.
+The biggest story of this season's FA Cup was the progress of the non-League clubs but Arsenal saw the last two of them off, following up their 2-0 victory away to Sutton United with a 5-0 home triumph against Lincoln City who became the first team from outside the top four divisions since 1914 to reach the quarter-finals when they won 1-0 away to Premier League club Burnley.

-The Gunners will take on Manchester City in what is an extremely strong semi-final line-up consisting entirely of teams in the Premier League's top five when the draw was made.
+The Gunners then triumphed 2-1 in extra time against Manchester City in what was an extremely strong semi-final line-up consisting entirely of teams in the Premier League's top five when the draw was made.